HackerXYT/hackerxyt.github.io/SECURITY.md

 ## Reporting Security Vulnerabilities

 At Evox, we take security seriously.
-If you discover any security vulnerabilities within the Evox application, please report them immediately to our security team at security@evox.com.
+If you discover any security vulnerabilities within the Evox application, please report them immediately to our security team at admin@evoxs.xyz.
 We appreciate your help in keeping our platform safe and secure.

 ## Security Measures